Maharaja Bir Bikram Airport: History

 The airport was designed and built in 1942 by the then Maharaja of Tripura, Bir Bikram Kishore Manikya Bahadur Debbarman.
 It had one primary runway, 05/23, which is now used as a taxiway to Runway 18/36.

-During World War II, the airport was used by the 4th Combat Cargo Group (4th CCG) of the United States Army Air Forces Tenth Air Force, flying Curtiss C-46 Commando transport aircraft over Burma.
+During World War II, the airport was used by the RAF nos.31 and 194 Squadrons in February/March 1943 as a supply base for the Chindit operations behind enemy lines in Burma.
+These Squadrons returned in February 1944 to provide support to the second Chindit operation.
+Later the 4th Combat Cargo Group (4th CCG) of the United States Army Air Forces Tenth Air Force, flying Curtiss C-46 Commando transport aircraft over Burma.
 The 4th CCG operated from the airport during December 1944 and January 1945, after which it moved to Chittagong.

 The airport experienced international operations when Indian Airlines flew to Dhaka-Tejgaon Airport and Jessore in East Pakistan/Bangladesh from Agartala.

 Development and expansion

 Airports Authority of India (AAI) decided to upgrade the airport to international standards, which will be the third international airport in North-East region after Imphal.
 The AAI has undertaken ₹438 crore (US$61 million) project to upgrade the airport to provide world-class facilities.
 The State Government has already provided 72 acres (29 ha) land to AAI to build a new terminal building, runway and other necessary infrastructure.
 The upgrade is expected to be completed by 2025, out of which the new terminal is completed, and it was inaugurated by Prime Minister Narendra Modi on 4 January 2022.
 After becoming operational, flights from Agartala to Chittagong and likely to Singapore will be operated.